+Writing is hard and intensely personal, which is why writers have a habit of taking criticism — any criticism — to heart.
 There’s a funny side effect of being an agent who blogs.
 On more occasions than I care to mention, I’ve gotten emails from my clients after a post, asking if the post was about them, specifically.
 (And, clients, if you have done this, then yes, for probably the first and only time, this post actually is about you!
 Now stop reading my blog and go write/revise/be brilliant!)

 While I don’t make it a habit to write thinly-veiled posts about clients or writers and I don’t think I’ve said anything that would greatly offend clients or writers on this blog, this little quirk does drive home a big point: writing is extremely personal.

 At a conference one time (and yes, this is a specific example…I hope this writer would allow me to talk about this in the hopes of illustrating a very important point that could spare the next writer some heartache), a writer told me that a creative writing teacher of hers had once taken her story, held it up as an example in front of the entire class, and completely ripped it apart.
-It took this writer twelve years to bounce back and type another word after that day.
+It took this writer twelve years to bounce back from writing rejection and type another word after that day.

 I’ve said this in my disclosures on the About Me page, but I think it bears repeating here: I will never use a specific or identifiable example on the blog unless I have permission from the writer to do so (like with questions emailed to me, the workshops or contests, for example).
 Stuff asked and shared at conferences is fair game because conferences are a public setting and a lot of good stories come out of live events.
 If I want to illustrate a craft point, I will make something up (usually exaggerated) to suit my purposes.
 I will never cull directly from slush or from client manuscripts.

-So where do I get my post ideas?
 From questions people ask at conferences, from questions people ask via email, from issues that come up in the comments.
 Between the publishing business end of things, the craft side and the agenting side, I don’t think I’ll end up running out of things to talk about anytime soon.

 The only things that really stick out, usually — and the ones that I will obviously not blog about because of that trust I mention — are zany story ideas.
 The plots and premises that NOBODY has ever come up with before (usually not a good thing because they’re too out there to be widely commercial).
 But these types of slush gems aren’t for Twitter or the blog or Facebook.
-They’re just between me and Sushi.
+They’re just between me and my cat.